 Exploration for geothermal energy in Kenya started in the 1950's with surface exploration that culminated in geothermal wells being drilled at Olkaria, Eburru and Menengai geothermal fields.
-The Greater Olkaria geothermal field has over 200 wells drilled producing 570 MWe while six wells have been drilled in Eburru and twenty five at Menengai.
+The Greater Olkaria geothermal field has over 300 wells drilled producing 674.4 MWe while six wells have been drilled in Eburru and twenty five at Menengai.
 Geothermal development is currently being fast-tracked in Kenya with drilling ongoing in Menengai and Olkaria geothermal fields.
-Geothermal generation installed capacity in Kenya is shown in Table 2.

-3.1 Olkaria Geothermal field
+3.1 Olkaria geothermal field

 The Olkaria volcanic complex lies on the axis of the rift but with a bias towards the Mau escarpment.
 The rock outcrops is dominated by rhyolite flows and pyroclastics of which the youngest is the Ololbutot rhyolite obsidian flow that erupted at $180 \pm 50$ yr BP (Clarke et al., 1990).
 The landscape is also dotted with volcanic centres (Figure 1).
 Fault systems at Olkaria are dominantly in three directions: NW-SE, N-S and NE-SW (Figure 3).
 The latter two are younger and have affected even the Holocene flows while the NW trending faults are older and often associated with the rift graben formation.
 They are more common in the west where the field merges into the Pliocene Mau escarpment.
-In the sub surface, the volcanic complex has been divided into the east and west with the divide being the fault zone that runs through Olkaria Hill (Omenda, 1994, 1998).
-The lithology in the western sector is dominated by the

-Mau Tuffs but minor trachytes, rhyolite and basalt occur within the formation.
+In the sub surface, the volcanic complex has been divided into the east and west with the divide being the fault zone that runs through Olkaria Hill.
+The lithology in the western sector is dominated by the Mau Tuffs but minor trachytes, rhyolite and basalt occur within the formation.
 The Greater Olkaria geothermal field has been divided into seven fields for ease of development and management, namely, East, West, North-West, North-East, Central, South-East, and Domes (Figure 4).
-The field has capacity to generate more than 1,500 MWe and direct utilization of hundreds of $MW_t$ .
+The field has capacity to generate more than 1,500 MWe and direct utilization of hundreds of MWt.